 Lake Monitoring Program

 The purpose of this program is to determine and monitor the trophic state of a lake.
 The trophic state of a lake can change over time due to both natural and human addition or subtraction of nutrients going into the lake.
 A long-term lake data set can be used for trend analysis, which can interpret a lake's health over time.
-Over 1,000 Minnesota lakes have chosen to participate in our Volunteer Lakes Monitoring Program.
+Over 1,000 Minnesota lakes have chosen to participate in RMB’s Volunteer Lakes Monitoring Program.

-Our lakes monitoring program involves citizen volunteers collecting water samples once a month from May through September for phosphorus and chlorophyll a analysis.
+The lakes monitoring program involves citizen volunteers collecting water samples once a month from May through September for phosphorus and chlorophyll a analysis.
 Other observations such as Secchi disk, lake level, rainfall, and recreational suitability are also documented.
 Following laboratory analysis, the data is available on our website and shared with the MPCA's statewide database.

 Want to lean about lake biology and what you're testing for?